Published by: LifeWorks,

 Pay attention to your body language.
 Avoid gestures such as pointing, finger-wagging, or eye-rolling.

-Don’t argue or bring up emotionally charged subjects if one of you has been drinking or using drugs or is already upset.
+Don’t argue or bring up emotionally-charged subjects if one of you has been drinking or using drugs or is already upset.
 You won’t be able to think clearly or may not remember your discussion the next day.

 Avoid fighting when you’re exhausted or hungry.
 Rethink the old saying, “Never go to bed angry.”
 If you try to resolve every disagreement before you go to bed—especially if you’re dealing with a big issue—you may have major arguments because you’re too exhausted to think rationally or to explore all your options.
-It’s also helpful to avoid bringing up a difficult subject right after one of you gets home from work or just before a meal, when both of you may be hungry and edgy.
+It’s also helpful to avoid bringing up a difficult subject right after one of you gets home from work or just before a meal, when both of you may be hungry and on-edge.